cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-taurine.md

 You should now be jailbroken with Sileo installed on your home screen.
 You can use Sileo to install [tweaks](faq#tweaks), themes and more.

+## Installing necessary software

+1. Open the Sileo application
+1. Tap on the "Search" tab
+1. Search for "libhooker"
+1. Tap "Install"
+  - This will begin a queue - do not install the queue until we've selected all our programs to install
+1. Search for "PreferenceLoader" and "RocketBootstrap" and add them to the queue by pressing "Install"
+1. Tap the "Queued" bar at the bottom of the page
+1. Tap "Confirm"
+1. Once finished, restart your device and re-jailbreak using Taurine

 Continue to [Using Sileo](using-sileo)
 {: .notice--info}